 Above: 1937 Spring Commencement in Gregory Gym.

 Over the next few decades, commencement roamed about the Forty Acres.
-It was held in the Texas Memorial Stadium in the 1920s, moved to Gregory Gym when that facility opened in 1930, and then returned to the front of the new Main Building and Tower in the late 1940s, when returning World War II veterans nearly doubled UT’s enrollment in just a few years.
+It was held in the Texas Memorial Stadium from 1925 – 1929, moved to Gregory Gym when that facility opened in 1930, and then returned to the front of the new Main Building and Tower in 1938.

 Above left: The 1980 Spring Commencement.

 To the undergraduates, for whom their own commencement is often the first one to be witnessed, the modern ritual can pass as a blur of color, music, oratory, and pyrotechnics.
-The tops of mortar boards are decorated with UT icons, messages of future aspirations, or heartfelt thanks to parents.
+The tops of mortar boards are decorated with UT icons, messages of future aspirations, and heartfelt thanks to parents.
 Deans brag with abandon about their schools and colleges.
 “If you have to go to a hospital,” chides the Dean of the School of Nursing, “you should hope that you’re being treated by a UT nurse!”
-“Our degree programs are ranked in the top ten in the country!” boasts the business school dean.
+The business school dean boasts, “Our degree programs are ranked in the top ten in the country!”
 All of it is loudly approved by the graduates.
 Throughout the night, the Main Building and Tower is bathed in a variety of special lighting effects until it bursts with color in the long-anticipated fireworks finale.

 College maces, symbols of authority that were first used in the thirteenth century graduation processions of Oxford and Cambridge, are still carried at UT commencement.
 For each school and college, a pair of faculty marshals with maces conveys a single-file line of graduates up to the Main Mall at the start of the ceremony.
 Made from oak and brass, most of the University’s maces were created in the 1960s, and each bears images and emblems connected with a particular college.
 A mortar and pestle sits atop the College of Pharmacy mace, teaching certificates adorn the one used by the College of Education, and Alec, patron saint of the Texas Engineers, proudly stands on the mace for the Cockrell School.